UK PM May and her Brexit vision get little sympathy from EU

 She is vehemently opposed to any proposal that would keep Northern Ireland inside a customs union with the EU while the rest of the U.K. leaves.
 She said no prime minister could accept an arrangement that threatened the unity of the United Kingdom and imposed a sea border between Northern Ireland and the U.K.

-May is also hoping the EU negotiating team will respond positively to plans her government spelled out last week that call for a "common rule book" to govern trade in goods but not services between Britain and the EU after Brexit.

-But EU chief negotiator Michel Barnier said again there can be no cherry-picking when it comes to being in the EU's vast single market, where all trade comes under the same rule book.

-Barnier underscored the importance of settling the Irish border and said "we cannot afford to lose time on this issue and this is why we have invited the U.K. to work on the backstop next week."
+Barnier underscored the importance of settling the Irish border, saying "we cannot afford to lose time on this issue and this is why we have invited the U.K. to work" on the issue next week.

+He said that the EU could still amend its proposals on the Irish border.
+"We can work on this, amend it, improve it," he said.

 May says her proposal — to treat trade in goods and services differently — would keep "frictionless" trade and make a border between the Republic of Ireland — an EU member — and Northern Ireland unnecessary.
 She argued that it would also protect the gains of the Good Friday peace accord signed 20 years ago that brought the region's deadly political clashes to an end.